Directed by Hiro Murai

 Syd (Rachel Keller) is the only one to formally question their current reality.
 But it’s just more medication and off Syd goes back to the halls of the institution in which they’re all patients.
 In the lunge, Ptonomy and David (Dan Stevens) talk about a drooling, near comatose patient sitting in a wheelchair across from them.

-gets my vote for one of the most visually exciting TV shows of all time.
+Legion gets Father Gore’s vote for one of the most visually exciting TV shows of all time.

-: “You ever have that feeling like something
+“You ever have that feeling like something‘s happened before,

 And The Eye never stops sneaking, watching.